CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Datasets

-In previous works, cross-lingual and multilingual abilities of code language models were not sufficiently investigated.
+In previous works, multilingual abilities of code language models were not sufficiently investigated.
 To fill this gap, we introduce a new multilingual clone detection/code retrieval dataset \xcd.
-The dataset is evaluated in three different settings: \textit{full comparison} clone detection approach similar to the BUCC dataset~\cite{xu-etal-2018-unsupervised-cross}, \textit{retrieval style} clone detection similar to \poj~\cite{POJ}, and a \emph{hybrid} approach.

-\textbf{Construction}.
-We use the \emph{CodeForces} submissions dump as the data source, randomly choosing 100 problems and 100 accepted solutions in one language for each problem.
-We also randomly chose another \numprint{40000} solutions in the same language and added them to the dataset, getting \numprint{50000} code snippets per language.
-We chose 9 languages, namely Python, Java, C\#, Ruby, JavaScript (JS), Haskell, PHP, OCaml, and Perl.
-Thus, \xcd consists of \numprint{450000} code snippets in total.
+The dataset is evaluated in two different settings: clone detection approach similar to the BUCC dataset~\cite{xu-etal-2018-unsupervised-cross}, \textit{retrieval style} clone detection similar to \poj~\cite{POJ}, and a \emph{hybrid} approach.
+We use the \emph{CodeForces} submissions dump as the data source, randomly choosing 110 problems and 100 accepted solutions in one language for each problem.
+We chose 5 languages, namely Python, Java, C\#, C++, C, getting \numprint{55000} code snippets in total.

 \textbf{Full comparison evaluation setup}.
-Here the task is interpreted as binary classification, similar to Xu et al.~\cite{xu-etal-2018-unsupervised-cross}.
+Here the task is interpreted as binary classification, similar to \citet{xu-etal-2018-unsupervised-cross}.
 We evaluate a model on each pair from test set, which gives rise to $n^2$ comparisons.
 Each pair could be either positive, if the pair consists of solutions for the same problem, or negative otherwise.
 We use the classic $F_1$ measure for evaluation in this setup: $F_{1}=\frac{2\cdot\mathrm{Precision} \cdot \mathrm{Recall}}{\mathrm{Precision} + \mathrm{Recall}}.$

 \textbf{Retrieval style evaluation setup}.
 For retrieval style evaluation, we follow the design of \poj.
 The task aims to retrieve 100 snippets per language solving the same problem from the test set.
-We evaluate ranking on \numprint{10000} positive snippets, i.e., the model should rank \numprint{10000} documents, bringing on top the snippets solving the same problem.
-Similar to Mou et al.~\cite{POJ}, we use mean average precision on the top 100 results (MAP@100) for evaluation.
+We evaluate ranking on \numprint{11000} positive snippets, i.e., the model should rank \numprint{11000} documents, bringing on top the snippets solving the same problem.
+Similar to \citet{POJ}, we use mean average precision on the top 100 results (MAP@100) for evaluation.

 \textbf{Hybrid evaluation setup}.
 We also propose a setup where we evaluate the models not only on positive snippets but on all snippets in the same language.
 This task is harder and more similar to \advtest.
-As the metric we chose MRR@20, following Lu et al.~\cite{lu_codexglue_2021}.
+As the metric we chose MRR@R, following \citet{lu_codexglue_2021}.